 Up Helly Aa 2021 has been postponed to 25 January 2022. read the full statement here.
 Use this guide to plan your trip for 2022!

-Start planning early
+1) Start planning your trip early

 The same counts for your transport to the island and rental car if you stay a couple of extra days.
-You can fly or take the overnight ferry – which we did seeing that it’s cheaper and more reliable during the winter months.
+You can fly or take the overnight ferry with Northlink Ferries – which we did seeing that it’s cheaper and more reliable during the winter months.

-While the prospect of dressing up as viking (or the Spice Girls) in order to burn a ship and dance all night, might sound a bit ridiculous to some, Up Helly Aa is serious business.
-As I said, being named Guizer Jarl or walking in his squad is a great honour, and there are many rules applying to the tradition – such as no girls or women allowed in the Guizer squads.
+While the prospect of dressing up as Viking (or the Spice Girls – yes!) in order to burn a ship and dance all night, might sound a bit ridiculous to some, Up Helly Aa is very serious business.
+Being named Guizer Jarl or walking in his squad is a great honour, and there are many rules applying to the tradition – such as no girls or women allowed in the Guizer squads.

-Know where to park your car
+3) Know where to park your car

 One more piece of practical advice is to know where to park your car if you have one.
 Many roads in the town centre of Lerwick get closed for the festivities and the last thing you’ll want to worry about is a towed vehicle…

-Ask locals to help you out with a hall ticket
+5) Ask locals to help you out with a hall ticket

-Witnessing the procession with its elaborate choreography and the subsequent burning of the galley are just the beginning.
+Witnessing the procession with its elaborate choreography and the subsequent burning of the galley is just the beginning.
 The real fun takes place in the halls which open after the ship has been burnt.
-Many of them are closed venues, operated on invitation-only basis – so unless you are or know a local involved very well, you’re out.
+Many of them are closed venues, operated on an invitation-only basis – so unless you are or know a local involved very well, you’re out.

-Put on your dancing shoes
+6) Put on your dancing shoes

 7) Relax on the following day

-Plan in some extra time for emergencies (and road trips!)
+8) Plan in some extra time for emergencies (and road trips!)